-1 Dynamic reconfiguration of the PCIe end point device is supported by XCP 2230 or later and Oracle VM Server for SPARC 3.1.1.1 or later.
+\1 Dynamic reconfiguration of the PCIe end point device is supported by XCP 2230 or later and Oracle VM Server for SPARC 3.1.1.1 or later.

-2 If dynamic reconfiguration of the PCIe end point devices is not used, stop the I/O domain, delete the physical I/O device, and then return the physical I/O device to the root domain.
+\2 If dynamic reconfiguration of the PCIe end point devices is not used, stop the I/O domain, delete the physical I/O device, and then return the physical I/O device to the root domain.

-3 If dynamic reconfiguration of the PCIe end point device is not used, the hotplug service operates regardless of its enable/disable setting.
+\3 If dynamic reconfiguration of the PCIe end point device is not used, it does not matter whether the hotplug service is enabled or disabled.